Alex-Gurung/Lighthouse/README.md

 ![Lighthouse logo](logo.png)

-**Lighthouse** is an react-native (currently android online) app to allow people in crises like those of terrorist attacks and natural disasters find a place to stay quickly by connecting them with people who would like to host.
+**Lighthouse** is an react-native (currently android only) app to allow people in crises like those of terrorist attacks and natural disasters find a place to stay quickly by connecting them with people who would like to host.

 ## Status
 After HackTJ-2017, **Lighthouse** has a useable interface, that has working guest and host forms, as well as an automated alert to the guest if there is an available host.